 Av.
 Trinidad, 61, Planta 6 oficina 10.
-38204 San Cristóbal de La Laguna, Santa Cruz de Tenerife contacto@leanmind.es www.leanmind.es
+38204 San Cristóbal de La Laguna, Santa Cruz de Tenerife www.leanmind.es

-Telephone: +34 822 190 098 Email:
+Telephone: +34 822 190 098 Email: contacto@leanmind.es

 We promote the professional growth of your team of developers.
 Our mission is to support organisations by accompanying the people who work in them, building a team, growing side by side personally and professionally.
-Our vision is to inspire developers to build quality and purposeful software to make an impact.
+Our vision is to inspire developers to build quality and purposeful software to have an impact.